How to Get a Online Prescription Online

-The other flavor, the one Bidwell Health uses, is asynchronous (store-and-forward) telehealth.
-You complete a thorough, clinically validated questionnaire on your phone — usually five to ten minutes — and a licensed clinician reviews your case within hours.
+The other flavor, the one Bidwell Health uses, is online, store-and-forward telehealth.
+You complete a thorough, clinically validated questionnaire on your phone — usually about 3 minutes — and a licensed clinician reviews your case 7 days a week, including weekends.
 If a prescription is appropriate, it's sent electronically to the pharmacy of your choice.
 No call.
 No waiting room.
 No time-blocked appointment.

 Is This Legitimate?
 (Yes — Here's Why)